kongjun18/nvim-config/README.md

 # Vim configuration for C/C++ and Rust development
-The repository is my personal configuration of (Neo)vim based on UNIX.
+This repository is my personal configuration of (Neo)vim based on UNIX.

 If you want a community-driven configuration, please see [Spacevim](https://github.com/SpaceVim/SpaceVim).